|In-state Tuition (per semester hour, unless noted)||$332.03*|

 |% of Freshmen Who Return||77|

 |% Of Alumni Who Give $$$ to School||6.3|

 - UTSA’s cybersecurity program is ranked no. 1 in the nation by a Ponemon Institute survey of IT professionals.

 A member of Conference USA, UTSA sponsors 17 sports at the NCAA Division I level.
 The Roadrunners have claimed three conference commissioner’s cups and more than 70 league championships.
-UTSA has also served as a host institution for 17 NCAA Championship events since 1997, including five Final Fours.
+UTSA has also served as a host institution for 17 NCAA Championship events since 1997, including six Final Fours.